1. What is a card subtask?

 The subtask can be considered as a smaller task, which is part of a more complex one.

 In other words, it is an element of completing a larger task (img.1).
 Subtasks are useful when you have multiple items to do on a given card to show their progress.

 The subtask is created at a card level and has two states: checked and non-checked.
 It does not inherit the card properties and can be completed by different users.

 All card subtasks get stored in the respective Subtasks tab.

 Open the Kanban card and go to the Subtask tab or right-click on the card to open the Context menu -> select Subtasks.
-When there are no subtasks created, the Subtask tab displays a single value 0.
+When there are no subtasks created, the Subtask tab displays a single value of 0.

 In the Subtask tab panel, users can write, post, assign, edit, and delete subtasks.